What is a Pediatric Dietitian and How Can They Help

 These guidelines recommend the introduction of allergenic foods at around 6 months of age, when babies are developmentally ready for solids (not before 4 months), and that all babies should have these foods by 12 months.
 This includes babies at high risk of allergy, unless an allergy to that particular food has already been confirmed.

-Furthermore, once allergenic foods are introduced, it is beneficial to continue to offering them regularly, approximately twice a week.
-This practice helps in maintaining tolerance and reducing the risk of developing allergies.
+Furthermore, once allergenic foods are introduced, it is beneficial to continue offering them regularly, approximately twice a week, as this practice helps in maintaining tolerance and reducing the risk of developing allergies.

 WHAT NUTS CAN BE INTRODUCED TO BABY